Extraskeletal myxoid chondrosarcoma: Pathological features

 EMC shows the smallest morphological variation between the tumors among all myxoid soft tissue neoplasms.
 The myxoid matrix has a fibrous structure that is different from the grainy appearance of most other myxoid lesions.
 It is stained with magenta in the air-dried samples.
 Among all myxoid tumors, EMC has the least vascular structures.
 Chondroblast-like lacunas may be formed, but no differentiation of hyaline cartilago has been described.

 Smears contain plump spindle-shaped or oval tumor cells arranged in a lacelike pattern of loosely cohesive cords and nests.
 The malignant cells are uniform and lack nuclear pleomorphism.
-The nuclei have round or oval shape and are hyperchromatic with finely stippled chromatin.
+The nuclei are round or oval in shape and hyperchromatic with finely stippled chromatin.
 The nucleolus is small and inconspicuous.
-Nuclear clefts and grooves are common and the cytoplasm is homogeneous, scanty to moderately abundant, and often appears wispy and tapered, with well-defined borders of cells.
+Nuclear clefts and grooves are common, and the cytoplasm is homogeneous, scanty to moderately abundant, and often appears wispy and tapered, with well-defined borders of cells.

 Prognosis

 EMC patients have a long-term clinical course with a survival rate of 5 years in 90% of patients, 10 years at 70% and 15 years at 60%.
 Local recurrences occur in up to 48% of patients.
-Metastasis occurs in approximately 50% of cases with the most frequent occurrence in the lungs, which is common site of metastasis in all sarcomas.
+Metastasis occurs in approximately 50% of cases, with the most frequent occurrence in the lungs, a common site of metastasis in all sarcomas.
 There have been rare cases of spontaneous regression of pulmonary metastases without any treatment.

 Treatment

-As with all these subgroups of sarcomas, standard treatment for primary EMC is complete surgical resection, in high risk cases followed by radiation therapy.
-Unfortunately, the rates of response to conventional chemotherapeutic and radiation regimens are low.
+As with all these subgroups of sarcomas, standard treatment for primary EMC is complete surgical resection, in high-risk cases, followed by radiation therapy.
+Unfortunately, the response rate to conventional chemotherapeutic and radiation regimens is low.